Seatis/my-teaching-materials/java-databuildlibs/2-gadle-libs/README.md

 - Copy sources from git repo to src folder of your project
 - Gradle setting:
       - You need java plugin.
-      - Use maven central repositiry.
+      - Use maven central repository.
       - You are going to use newest stable versions of "guava", "joda-time", "slf4j-log4j12" and "junit" java libraries.
 Add these to gradle dependencies.
       - (We use Java/JDK 1.7)
 - Create .gitignore file and roles